 Surgical workforce and available surgical interventions

 Upazilla HCs reported a median of 50 beds and an average of 2 operating theatres.
 On average, staffing comprised one obstetrics and gynaecology specialist doctor, one general doctor providing surgical services (including obstetrics) and two paramedics or midwives.
 The most frequent interventions performed by Upazilla HCs were acute burn management, incision and drainage of abscesses, wound debridement, and male circumcision; all available in over 75% of centres.
-Caesarean section was offered by 55% of Upazilla HCs and laparotomy by 7%.
+With regard to the Bellwether procedures, Caesarean section was offered by 55% of facilities, laparotomy by 7% of facilities and open fracture repair at 8% of facilities.

 District and general hospitals reported a median of 23,279 admissions per year with an average of 2 functioning operating rooms.
 They carried out a median of 2,934 surgical procedures per year and employed a median of three qualified surgeons (two full-time and one part-time), two anaesthesiologists (one full-time and one part-time) and three fully qualified obstetrics and gynaecology doctors (two full-time and one part-time).
-In terms of surgical procedures, 95% of district and general hospitals offered caesarean delivery, 86% offered laparotomy and 77% offered surgical treatment of open fractures.
+In terms of the capacity of these facilities to offer Bellwether procedures, 95% offered caesarean section, 86% offered laparotomy and 77% offered open fracture treatment.
 Only 14% of these facilities offered neonatal surgery, 27% offered cleft lip repair, and obstetric fistula repair and cricothyroidotomy or tracheostomy insertion were offered at 32%.
 Encouragingly, 82% of these hospitals had blood bank facilities available at all times, and 59% had paediatric resuscitator bag valve masks available.
 A breakdown by health facility type of all surgical procedures performed is provided in Table 6 and surgical workforce density is detailed in Table 7.

 Discussion